 - Aren’t monitored or maintained as closely as high-level accounts.

-Check to make sure that all the new security protocols you implemented protect users on the lowest levels and that every account only has the permissions it needs.
-That way, hackers can’t make significant changes if they do access a lower account.
+That’s why it’s crucial to ensure all new security protocols protect users on the lowest levels and that every account has only the permissions it needs.
+That way, hackers can’t make significant changes even if they do manage to access a lower-level account.

-Once you’ve made sure that your lower-level accounts are protected, your team can move on to higher-level accounts to make sure your security measures stand strong no matter how many permissions an account has.
+Once you’ve made sure that lower-level accounts are protected, your team can move on to higher-level accounts to ensure security measures stand strong no matter how many permissions an account has.

 Bottom line: Implementing new security protocols is only half the battle; you need to make sure these solutions work for accounts with low- and high-level permissions.

-The last web application authentication best practice we can recommend to companies is to use an application firewall during the entire process.
+The last web application authentication best practice we recommend is to use an application firewall during the entire process.

-It’s vital that your team is vigilant in monitoring your application for any threats, but your staff can’t do it all on their own.
+That’s why it’s vital that your team is vigilant in monitoring your application for any threats— but your staff can’t do it all on their own.
 We recommend you use a web application firewall (WAF) to further protect your company from any threat that might slip through the cracks.

-Essentially, any traffic routed through a WAF is blocked if it’s malicious, and you can create custom rules to further protect your application.
+Essentially, any malicious traffic routed through a WAF is blocked, and you can even create custom rules to further protect your application.

-What’s more, a WAF can be used after your security check as an ongoing monitoring system for your company’s application.
+What’s more, a WAF can be in continued use after your security check as an ongoing monitoring system for your company’s application.
 In addition to the standard monitoring your IT conducts, this will help prevent data breaches and potential attacks.
 Even simple security plugins for WordPress sites can make a huge difference for your website’s defenses— and they’re easy to implement!

 Bottom line: Your application is at its weakest when your team is testing and implementing changes.
 Create an additional layer of protection by using a web application firewall.